 Heartland's head of rural and business, Will Purvis, says Wimpex had a five-year track record of hard work, had created local jobs and was adding value to a New Zealand commodity – milk powder.

-"But without the guarantee from NZECO, we would have been unable to support the company to the level we were able to.
+"But without the guarantee from NZEC, we would have been unable to support the company to the level we were able to.

 "There are many small New Zealand companies who leverage their property assets to manage growth but when those assets are exhausted, that constrains growth and jobs.

-From full receipt of information, it takes about 10 working days for NZECO to make an assessment.
+From full receipt of information, it takes about 10 working days for NZEC to make an assessment.
 There is a charge of a minimum of $500 or 0.1 percent of the credit amount.

 Wimpex Ltd will source and supply packaged chai latte ingredients in 30-gram sachets to Tata Global Beverages Australia Pty Ltd. Branded Tetley Chai Latte, it comprises skim milk powder sourced from Synlait Milk Canterbury, with a mix of cinnamon, cardamom and other spices.